-Former Student Indicted for Murdering His Ex-Teacher and Their 4-Year-Old Son in Manhattan Apartment
+Former Student Indicted on Charges Related to the Killing of His Ex-Teacher and Their 4-Year-Old Son in Manhattan Apartment

-A 23-year-old man who as a high school student fathered a child with his teacher has been indicted on two counts of murder after his former lover and their son were found dead, according to a Manhattan district attorney spokesman.
+A 23-year-old man who as a high school student fathered a child with his teacher has been indicted on undisclosed charges related to the killing of his former lover and their son, according to a Manhattan district attorney spokesman.

 The bodies of Felicia Barahona, 36, and her 4-year-old son, Miguel, were found Monday in Barahona’s upper Manhattan apartment.